PoetryInCode/simple-rigid-sim/README.md

 This is a largely physics/math based project that was created for a school project.
 It is a rendering engine built on OpenGL and
 SDL that can simulate how rigid bodies interact with each other under gravity.

+Currently due to time limitations on the project I didn't have enouh time to make a full 3D pipeline, so its currently a 2D engine.
 # Building
 Building this project requires OpenGL and SDL2 to be installed on your computer.
 A graphics card is recommended, but not necessary.